lucachitayat/rc-0823-code-solutions/javascript-methods/javascript-methods-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - Why do we log things to the console?
-  Using the log method of the console object
+  Logging things to console allows us to see the state of something within the code, allowing us to follow its trail and make it easier to debug.

 - What is a method?
-  A method is function but built as a property of an object
+  A method is function built as a property of an object, and can be universally called on objects using the designated syntax.

 - How is a method different from any other function?
-  They can be called without being defined
+  They can be called without being defined, they are globally callable.

 - How do you remove the last element from an array? array.pop()